uamp/node-rf24network/README.md

 https://github.com/natevw/node-nrf/

 UNFINISHED - I still have a long way to go with completing this.
-Most of the helper functions are complete, but is still lacking the real meat.
 Any help is warmly welcome.

+Current sticking point is the underlying radio driver maintaing control over which physical pipe slots are used when openPipe() is used.
+Also as the network layer needs to use all 6 listening pipes, the radio driver doesn't seem to reset them after a tx event has occured (bearing in mind that the NRF chip automatically sets P0 the same as it's transmit pipe)

 The code in the node_modules sub folder is just a direct copy (of natevw's code) with only one small edit - lowered the SPI speed to improve NRF reliability on the PI.